benjaco-edu/db-assignment-4-mysql-users/README.md

 sleep 5 # problems with not beeing ready, next line might have to be retried mysql -u root -ppass1234 < /tmp/mysqlsampledatabase.sql
 ```
-*You might have to run the last line a couple of times, the server is not always that fast to bootup*
+*You might have to run the last line a couple of times, the server is not always that fast to boot up*

 ## Enable logging

-The data is now loaded, we need logging for later, lets start the recording
+The data is now loaded, we need logging for later, let's start the recording

 ```
 mysql -u root -ppass1234 -e " \